zefangli/OLD_zefangli.github.io/index.md

 _MS Researcher_

-Soft Haptic Device and Cutaneous Display (manuscript in preparation)
+Soft Haptic Device and Cutaneous Display (submitted)

 - Developed mechanisms that display wrinkles for haptic devices using liquid crystal elastomer (LCE).
 - Designed and tested LCE of different mechanical properties and different Ag-Ga-In-SIS inks for direct ink writing.
 - Fabricated and tested a soft 6-button braille for displaying lower case English characters by displaying wrinkles.

-Wirelessly Navigating Soft Robots in Pipes (manuscript in preparation)
+Wirelessly Navigating Soft Robots in Pipes (submitted)

 - Designed and fabricated Ag-Ga-In-SIS conductive heating elements for soft robots via direct ink writing.

-Development of Liquid Crystal Elastomer Actuator (in progress)
+Development of Liquid Crystal Elastomer Actuator (in preparation)

 - Design LCE formulations and build actuators with self-healing property and low phase-changing temperature to achieve higher energy efficiency and safety for human-computer interaction.